dojot/ansible-dojot/docs/vars.md

 * *dojot_node_label.kafka*: Label value for Kafka, Zookeeper and Kafka Loopback nodes.
 Defaults to **kafka**.
 * *dojot_node_label.x509*: Label value for x509 nodes.
 Defaults to **x509**.
 * *dojot_node_label.vernemq*: Label value for VerneMQ, K2V and V2K nodes.
 Defaults to **vernemq**.
+* *dojot_dojot_hostname*: Hostname of the worker node that will be labeled with the dojot label.
+* *dojot_kafka_hostname*: Hostname of the worker node that will be labeled with the kafka label.
+* *dojot_x509_hostname*: Hostname of the worker node that will be labeled with the x509 label.

 ### - Zookeeper